pkp/learning-ojs/en/submissions.md

 ![](learning-ojs-3-ed-submissions-achived.png)

 ##Our Submission
 For this demonstration, we are looking for the Mishkin submission, entitled *Approach for externalization of expert tacit knowledge*.
-It can be found in the **Unassigned** queue, as well as at the bottom of the **Active** list.
+It can be found in the **Unassigned** queue, as well as at the bottom of the **Active** queue.

 ![](learning-ojs-3-ed-submissions-unassigned.png)